 LEADTOOLS includes shared objects and Java libraries to image-enable Linux applications.
 Programmers can leverage LEADTOOLS' state-of-the-art imaging features — image formats, compression, image processing, OCR, barcode, DICOM, and more — to add powerful imaging and imaging-related features with the utmost in quality and speed to Linux applications.

 Overview of LEADTOOLS Technology for Linux

-- Load, save and convert raster and vector image and document formats, including JPEG, JPEG 2000, PNG, TIFF, SVG, PDF, PDF/A and JBIG2
+- Load, save, and convert raster, vector, and document formats, including JPEG, JPEG 2000, PNG, TIFF, SVG, PDF, PDF/A and JBIG2

 - Compress and decompress images with more than 10 compression and decompression algorithms, including:

 - More than 200 image processing functions to enhance, correct, and manipulate images

 - Read, write and edit DICOM data sets

 - Use DICOM Communication to create PACS for Linux

 - SANE frontend to acquire images from SANE backends